Why People-Pleasing Is an Attachment Survival Strategy

 When Love Felt Conditional

 Children need to stay connected to their caregivers.
 It's not optional, it's survival.
-So when love feels conditional, when connection depends on being a certain way, children adapt.
+When that connection feels threatened, a child's nervous system goes into crisis mode.

-You learned, probably without anyone saying it explicitly, that:
+You learned, probably without anyone saying it explicitly—that:

 • Your needs were inconvenient or too much